ravisantoshgudimetla/kube-usage-scheduler-extender/README.md

 # kube-usage-scheduler-extender
 Kubernetes's stock scheduler won't take into account the current utilization of nodes in cluster while making scheduling decisions.
 We intend to solve this problem with kube-usage-scheduler-extender.
 It is designed to be an add-on service on top of kubernetes to enhance scheduler with resource management capabilities.
 It has two components:
 - Kube metrics client to get node level metrics in a kubernetes cluster.
 As of now, the code returns the node with least CPU utilization but this could be extended to any resource(like memory, GPU etc).
 We are relying on metrics-server to get information related to node usage(https://github.com/kubernetes-incubator/metrics-server).
-- A sample kubernetes scheduler extender which returns the node with least cost in the cloud.
-As of now, the algorithm is very simple with static hardcoding of node costs in the cloud.
+- A sample kubernetes scheduler extender which returns the node with least cpu utilization in the cluster.

 ## Architecture